-Again, you can find info on testing the finish of your piece in my Repairing Damaged Finishes post.
+Again, you can find info on testing the finish of your piece in my Repairing Scratched Clear Coats post.
 Here’s a little infographic from that post to help with that if you’d rather not read the entire post:

 If the piece has lacquer on it, you will need to completely remove it before applying varnish or polyurethane.
 Polyurethane and lacquer are not compatible with one another.

 If the piece has oil-based polyurethane on it, you can apply more oil-based polyurethane on top of it.